Atlantic Airways

-Atlantic Airways (Faroese: Atlantsflog) is the national airline of the Faroe Islands, operating domestic helicopter services and international passenger services as well as search and rescue responsibilities from its base at Vágar Airport, on the Faroese island of Vágar.
+Atlantic Airways (Faroese: Atlantsflog) is the national airline of the Faroe Islands, operating domestic helicopter services and international passenger services as well as search and rescue operations from its base at Vágar Airport, on the Faroese island of Vágar.
 Most of its pilots are members of the Faroese Pilot Association.
 Its 2021 revenue was 410.2mm DKK.

 History

 Regular scheduled air links to the Faroes had been in operation with Icelandair from 1963, between the islands, Denmark, Scotland and Iceland.
 Although the airport at Vágar had been constructed by the British Army during World War II, air traffic to the islands was limited in the 1960s.
 In 1971, more regular services to Copenhagen began with Maersk Air.
 Calls for the creation of a Faroese airline company began in the early 1980s.
-Passenger numbers were steadily increasing and Danish carrier Maersk Air enjoyed the monopoly as the sole airline to serve the Faroe Islands.
+Passenger numbers were steadily increasing, and Danish carrier Maersk Air enjoyed the monopoly as the sole airline to serve the Faroe Islands.